aws-samples/ecs-deep-learning-workshop/README.md

 1. Delete any manually created resources throughout the labs.
 2. Delete any data files stored on S3 and container images stored in ECR.
-3. Delete the CloudFormation stack launched at the beginning of the workshop
+3. Delete the CloudFormation stack launched at the beginning of the workshop.

 * * *